cclow/50sfit/_posts/2016-10-26-strength_training_for_health_and_longevity.md

 10. **Brain Factors**:
   Strength training generates Brain-derived neurotrophic factor (BDNF) in muscles.
-  BDNF levels are known to decrease as we age, studies have sown possible links between low levels of BDNF to conditions such as  depression, schizophrenia, obsessive-compulsive disorder, Alzheimer's disease, Huntington's disease, Rett syndrome, and dementia.
+  BDNF levels are known to decrease as we age, studies have shown possible links between low levels of BDNF to conditions such as  depression, schizophrenia, obsessive-compulsive disorder, Alzheimer's disease, Huntington's disease, Rett syndrome, and dementia.

 In my personal experience, I've found strength training to be more effective than long distance running, not just for weight loss, but for overall health and fitness.
 I feel much better after exercising.